God's Food (Kada Prasad)

 • Sindhi

-This dessert is traditionally taken to the temple as an offering or consumed at religious events.
-It is also the only indian dessert that I randomly crave on occasion.
+This dessert is traditionally taken to the temple as an offering or consumed after worship at Sikh temples.

 Only 5 ingredients, and one of them is water!